salmancuso/personalsite/content/posts/middle.md

 +++
-title = """he last of a dying species; political moderates""" date = 2025-03-25T23:53:00+07:00 draft = false
+title = """The Last of a Dying Species; Political Moderates""" date = 2025-03-25T23:53:00+07:00 draft = false
 +++